mlefkon/pinger/README.md

 - Email
   - **ENDPOINT_DESCRIPTION:**         default: "Pinger", will appear as 'subject' in emails
   - **TO_EMAIL_ADDR:**                required
-- History
+- Status Report
-  - **SAVE_HISTORY**                  default: 0 (val: 1 or 0)
-  - **STATUS_EMAIL_DAYS**             default: 7, Status report email will be send every X days
+  - **STATUS_EMAIL_DAYS**             default: 30, Status report email will be send every X days

+## Status Report
+The status email will contain:
+- Time period
+- Percent up time
+- Average ping time

-## Save Data
+## Historical Data

-If enabled, history is saved as a CSV file in to: /var/log/pinger/.
+Data is saved to `$ENDPOINT_DESCRIPTION.log` files in `/var/log/pinger/`.
 A docker volume can be mounted here to persist.
-There are two fields with the format:
+There are two CSV files with the formats:
+- Ping History
 	- Unix Timestamp
 	- State (1- endpoint is up, 0- endpoint is down)
+	- Ping time
+- Status History
+	- From Date
+	- To Date
+	- Up Time Percentage
+	- Average Ping Time

+Ping History only has current period's data.
+The prior period is saved in ~log.old.

 ## Run
 ```